meteor/svelte-tutorial/tutorial/simple-todos/02-collections.md

 ## 2.3: Render Tasks Collection

 Now comes the fun part, you will render the tasks saved in our database.
-With Blaze that will be pretty simple to do.
+With Svelte that will be pretty simple to do.

 On your file `App.svelte`, import the `TasksCollection` file and, instead of return a static array, return the tasks saved in the database.
 Let's use an extension of the Svelte's [$ reactive statements](https://svelte.dev/docs#3_$_marks_a_statement_as_reactive) feature, to maintain your tasks, called [$m](https://github.com/zodern/melte#tracker-statements):